College Disha

 • CBSE Board follows THE NCERT pattern

-• Is an autonomous body formed by the Government of India, Ministry of Human Resource and Development?
+• Is an autonomous body formed by the Government of India, Ministry of Human Resource and Development.

-• In recent phenomena related to National Entrance Exam in which Neet (single exam for all medical colleges) follows the NCERT syllabus.
+• In recent phenomena related to the National Entrance Exam in which Neet (single exam for all medical colleges) follows the NCERT syllabus.

 • Similarly for JEE which is basically to fill B.E/B/Tech/B.Arch/B. Planning, seats in NIT, IIIT, CFTI all the premier institutes follow the NCERT Syllabus.